Saber Taylor's homepage: Some nonfiction books that I've read during 2018

 - Nimoy, Leonard: I Am Not Spock (1975).
 My remarks: So if you consider yourself a Vulcan, it may suprise you to learn that Nimoy cried every weekend to let out the emotions he held inside during the week of acting.

 - David Lipsky: Although of Course You End Up Becoming Yourself: A Road Trip With David Foster Wallace (2010).
 My remarks: I only care for the nonfiction writings of DFW.
 He had a sad end.
-It is a good read for writers.
-Consider the "snow" of his middle name as well.
+This is a good read for writers.

 - Scott, Robert Falcon: Scott's Last Expedition: The Journals (called as unabridged).
 Personal: This makes me want to travel to Iceland, to be honest.